-LEADER: Let us pray for families left without loved ones, without jobs, without homes during the Covid-19 epidemic.
+LEADER: Let us pray for families left without loved ones, without jobs, without homes during the pandemic, without peace.
 ALL: Teach us compassion and mercy, merciful God.

 LEADER: Let us pray for the powerful and the powerless, for those who are hopeless without power and those who are powerful without conscience.